 Leesa will be able to accomodate back, stomach, and side sleepers, as well as combination sleepers that aren’t in love with one position.
 It’s a bit like Casper or Tuft & Needle in that the goal is not to be especially firm or soft, but rather to sort of sit on the fence in terms of firmness.
 The Leesa mattress is only available in this one firmness level, as well.

 One of the more interesting things about the Leesa mattress is that the bed has an updated foam on top, which we absolutely love.
 It has a neutral feel and is responsive and breathable.

-We think for just under $1,000 (queen size) Leesa is a good value.
+We think for just under $1,000 (queen size after discounts) Leesa is a good value.
 It’s not the cheapest mattress out there, but it’s also not trying to be.
 Leesa is supposed to be among the nicest all-foam beds, and it certainly is that.

 While Brooklyn Bedding is one of the largest bedding manufacturers in the US, they still tend to be underrated when compared to the likes of Cocoon, Casper, WinkBed, Purple, and others.
 Even so, they make some very nice mattresses, but the Brooklyn Bedding Signature, in our opinion, is one of the best mattresses for the money.

 It’s actually priced competitively with Leesa, but incorporates coils, which are rare to see on a mattress that costs under $1,000 (for a queen size).
 These pocketed coils provide bounce, support, and added durability.